 There is a strong relationship between access to nature and outcomes of health and wellbeing.
 We know from research based on biophilia that being in nature or having access to nature produces positive outcomes.
 Biophilic design in health care facilities has demonstrated a connection between physical space and outcomes in staff as well as patients.

-5. Integrative nursing practice is informed by evidence and uses the full range of therapeutic modalities to support/augment the healing process, moving from least intensive/invasive to more, depending on need and context.
+5. Integrative Nursing is informed by evidence and uses a full range of conventional and integrative approaches, employing the least intensive intervention possible depending on the need and context.

 In order to best support innate healing, integrative nurses make use of the full range of interventions possible.
 A plan of care may include traditional modalities or integrative therapies, such as massage, breathwork, or acupuncture, as well as medications or surgical therapies backed by western science.
 Recognizing that there are multiple ways of knowing, integrative nurses consider and weigh different forms of evidence, from empirical science to personal experience.
 When developing a plan of care, integrative nurses begin with the least intensive/ invasive intervention to minimize side effects and disruption to the person’s body, mind, and spirit.
 Interventions move to more intensive/invasive treatments as needed.